 - Prejudices around gender and sexual orientation, including homophobic and transphobic attitudes.

 What are we doing to advance equality of opportunity between different groups

-We have procedures, work in partnership with parents and carers, to identify children who have a disability through our pupils admissions meetings.
+- We have procedures, work in partnership with parents and carers, to identify children who have a disability through admission meetings.

-• on inequalities of outcome and participation, related to ethnicity, gender and disability and proficiency in English.
+- on inequalities of outcome and participation, related to ethnicity, gender, disability, proficiency in English and social economic issues.